automvc/bee/README.md

 * 26.The front and back ends of complex queries can be automatically parsed.
 * 27.Annotation support:PrimaryKey,Datetime,Createtime,Updatetime;JustFetch,ReplaceInto(MySQL).
 * 28.Extensible annotation: multi tenant, fuzzy processing of sensitive information, automatic setting of field values, dictionary conversion, dicti18n multilingual International Dictionary conversion, column  name and field name mapping.
+* 29.can automatically generate entity_F for referenced to the entity field name.

 ## Newest Function

 **V1.17**

+**V1.17.0.8**
+1)Primary key support the field is not "id",except the Long, the type can be Integer or String
+2)Support the automatic generation of the primary key by annotation(GenId,GenUUID)
+3)@Column support default implement(Strongly recommend: do not use this Annotation in new system)
+4)@Table,@Column,@PrimaryKey(@Id) compatible with JPA(interface AnnoAdapter)
+5)Distributed id generator supports setting the starting year:bee.distribution.genid.startYear
+6)Chain programming SelectImpl,UpdateImpl adjust check rule for field

 **V1.17.0.7**
 1)**add support HarmonyOS ORM function**